asdacdsfca/LOL_Esports_Analysis/README.md

 **Alternative hypothesis** is that the distribution of the `month` where the patch is missing is not the same as the distribution of the `month` where the patch is not missing.

 **Investigation:**
 After investigating the dataset, we find that the `patch` column has **108** missing values over all 149232 values, and the missingness **may** depend on the month of the `date` column.
 So, we want to identify whether the missingness depends on the month of the `date` column.(**!!!Note: we used the month instead of the whole datetime is because all the time is within the same year and it will be easier to compare within each month rather than each different time from days.
-And if we find there is a relationship between month and missingness of patch, we can also conclude that there is a relationship between date and missingness of patch.**).
+And if we find there is a relationship between month and missingness of patch, we can also conclude that there is a relationship between date and missingness of patch**).

-**Graph Shows the Distribution of Missingness by Month**
+**Graph Shows the Distribution of Missingness by `Month`**

 <iframe src="Assets/month_missngness.html" width=600 height=600 frameBorder=0></iframe>